 First, I make the caramel sauce and set aside to cool.
 Then I make the dough.
 I place the butter in the bowl of my stand mixer fitted with the paddle attachment and beat until it is soft for almost 2 minutes.
-Then I add the brown sugar and white sugar and cream them until light and fluffy.
-Later I add the egg and vanilla and mix until totally combined.
+Then I add the brown sugar and white sugar, cream them until light and fluffy.
+Later I add the egg and vanilla.
+I mix until totally combined.
 Then I add the flour in 2-3 batches and mix until totally incorporated.
 I always scrape down the sides and bottom of the bowl as needed during these steps.
 Finally I add the chocolate chips and mix for 3-4 seconds.

-I divide the dough into equally 15 pieces(55grams).
+After the dough is ready, I divide it into equally 15 pieces(55grams).
 First, I roll them into balls.
 Then I place the balls in a cupcake pan and press the balls onto bottom and up sides to give a cup shape with my fingers.
 I bake them for 12 minutes until they are lightly golden brown.
 The dough will be puffed when they are out of the oven.
 Using the back of a measuring spoon, I gently press the center to give its cup shape again.
 I let the cookie cups cool in the pan for 10 minutes.
 Then I gently remove the cookie cups with a toothpick.

 Next, I fill the cups with almost 1 tablespoon of homemade caramel sauce.
 Then I sprinkle coarse sea salt on top.
 I keep them in the fridge until caramel is thick enough.

-Enjoy these yummy salted careamel filled chocolate chip cookie cups!
+That’s all!
+Enjoy these yummy salted caramel filled chocolate chip cookie cups!